-- Outreach to churches in targeted communities through programs such as Every Church, Every Child, where printed materials are provided to churches and information is provided about varying levels of participation from the community, including, information sessions, donation collection, providing areas to post materials, hosting trainings, and allowing for support groups for foster and adoptive families. - Providing information at local events, to public employers, through media and social media outlets, and public service announcements. - Targeted recruitment strategies in communities with higher removal rates and areas with higher rates of families of certain race/ethnicity that are overrepresented in the child welfare system. - Coordination and collaboration with various local agencies, including but not limited to the University of Nevada, Reno Wolfpack, the Reno Aces, area schools and preschools, local businesses, Parent Teacher Associations, the Discovery Museum and the Society for the Prevention of Cruelty to Animals (SPCA). - Utilize marketing to produce movie theater, billboard, newspaper and radio ads.
+- Outreach to churches in targeted communities through programs such as Every Church, Every Child, where printed materials are provided to churches and information is provided about varying levels of participation from the community, including, information sessions, donation collection, providing areas to post materials, hosting trainings, and allowing for support groups for foster and adoptive families. - Providing information at local events, to public employers, through media and social media outlets, and public service announcements. - Targeted recruitment strategies in communities with higher removal rates and areas with higher rates of families of certain race/ethnicity that are overrepresented in the child welfare system. - Coordination and collaboration with various local agencies, including but not limited to the University of Nevada, Reno Wolfpack, the Reno Aces, area schools and preschools, local businesses, Parent Teacher Associations, the Discovery Museum and the Society for the Prevention of Cruelty to Animals (SPCA). - Utilize marketing to produce billboard, newspaper, and radio ads.

 Additionally, Nevada believes that supporting and retaining foster caregivers leads to better outcomes for Nevada children.
 The state's child welfare agencies employ various strategies aimed at providing support to foster caregivers, one of which is QPI Nevada and all the resources provided within that movement.
-These resources include: training, information, comfort calls for children and birth families at removal, implementation of the Ice Breaker process between foster families and birth families, and the Caregiver Courier quarterly newsletter which provides information to caregivers on topics such as caregiving, community events, activities and other types of meetings.
+These resources include training, information, comfort calls for children and birth families at removal, implementation of the Ice Breaker process between foster families and birth families.
+Each jurisdiction provides their own Caregiver Courier newsletter which provides information to caregivers on topics such as caregiving, community events, activities, and other types of meetings.
+The Caregiver Couriers have been revamped and now solicit participation from caregivers to include spotlights of caregivers, to encourage participation in the Local QPI meetings, and caregivers identifying features and topics they want for upcoming Caregiver Courters.
 QPI Nevada strives to provide messaging and create a culture in which the foster parents are an integral part of the child welfare team.
+To support and retain current foster parents the statewide QPI committee had created policies/processes for child transitions, ice breakers, QPI bench cards, and created infographics for local resources.
 Further details can be found in Attachment A Nevada Foster and Adoptive Parent Diligent Recruitment Plan.

 Nevada has determined both the Foster and Adoptive Parent Diligent Recruitment Plan and Adoption Call to Action Plan may need to be updated to be more data driven.
-Nevada has engaged with the Capacity Building Center for Technical Assistance to do this work, which will take place over the upcoming year.
-A statewide workgroup began in January 2021, which includes members of the Adoption Call to Action Team, and continues to meet monthly to review the statewide Diligent Recruitment plan and to make efforts to identify areas of concern and produce a statewide standard for foster care licensing and recruitment.
-This update will also allow Nevada to identify strategies that will assist with retaining foster parents.
-The workgroup will focus on statewide documentation and improving the data quality within the CCWIS.
-Additionally, the workgroup will be identifying strategies to improve recruitment and support for relative placements.
+Nevada has engaged with the Capacity Building Center for Technical Assistance to do this work, which has taken place over the past year.
+A statewide workgroup began in January 2021, which includes members of the Adoption Call to Action Team and met monthly to review the statewide Diligent Recruitment plan and to make efforts to identify areas of concern and produce a statewide standard for foster care licensing and recruitment.
+This update also allows Nevada to identify strategies that will assist with retaining foster parents.
+The workgroup focused on statewide documentation and improving the data quality within the CCWIS.
+Additionally, the workgroup identified strategies to improve recruitment and support for relative placements.
 Once identified recommendations will be made to update the statewide Diligent Recruitment plan.

-Additionally, Nevada recognizes the need to increase the racial and ethnic diversity of adoptive homes to meet the needs of children who are older, have experienced disrupted adoptions, have special needs, and are part of sibling groups.
-As a result, the ACTA Team will be working monthly with Raise the Future to improve the recruitment activities and data collection for children identified as needing additional recruitment support.
+Nevada recognizes the need to increase the racial and ethnic diversity of adoptive homes, and to meet the needs of children who are older, have experienced disrupted adoptions, have special needs, and are part of sibling groups.
+As a result, the ACTA Team have been working monthly with Raise the Future to improve the recruitment activities and data collection for children identified as needing additional recruitment support.